DiegoZoracKy/magicli/README.md

 `$ your-module --param2="K" --param1="Z"` would result in: `ZK`.

+Important: MagiCLI requires the module in order to analyse it, and provide the command-line interface for it.
+Keep that in mind in case your module does something just by being required.

 ### How it works

 MagiCLI is capable of handling many styles of `exports`, like: